 - 6 hard boiled or steamed eggs

-- 1 tsp dill pickle juice, lemon juice, or vinegar
+- 1–2 tsp. dill pickle juice, lemon juice, or vinegar

 - salt and pepper, to taste

 - Slice each egg in half lengthwise and remove the yolks.
 Place all yolks in a medium-sized bowl.
-Add mayonnaise, mustard, vinegar, and a pinch of salt and pepper to the egg yolks.
-Mash with a fork (or beat with a hand mixer) until completely smooth.
+Add 2 Tbsp. mayonnaise, mustard, 1 tsp. pickle juice, and a pinch of salt and pepper to the egg yolks.
+Mash with a fork (or beat with a hand mixer) until completely smooth, adding additional mayo or pickle juice as needed to get the consistency creamy.
+(Alternatively, you can combine the yolk mixture ingredients in a zip-top bag and mash with your hands.)

 - Scoop deviled yolk mixture back into the egg white halves using a spoon.
 Alternatively, you can scoop the mixture into a plastic sandwich bag and snip off the corner to create a “piping bag.”